Admissions Information - Doctor of Physical Therapy

 - Applicants are required to have the ability to perform, with or without reasonable accommodations, each of the physical therapy essential functions in order to fully participate in the program and successfully complete the degree requirements.

 The requirements listed below are prerequisites for the Doctor of Physical Therapy (DPT).
 The course numbers listed under each requirement are course numbers from the University of North Florida.
 Any substitutions to these requirements are made at the time of evaluation for admission into the DPT program.
+We only accept AP credits for first level science prerequisite courses.
 Introduction courses are not accepted in place of Chemistry I, Biology I, or Physics I.

 Science Prerequisite Courses (32 credits):